 Lower genital tract infections with Chlamydia trachomatis are predominantly asymptomatic in men and women.
-Chlamydia is one of the most common sexually transmitted diseases in the U.S. There are poor statistics in the Developing countries to support the prevalence.
+Chlamydia is one of the most common sexually transmitted diseases in the U.S. There are poor statistics in developing countries to support the prevalence.
 This infection is easily spread because it often causes no symptoms and may be unknowingly passed to sexual partners.
 Chlamydia trachomatis infection most commonly affects the urogenital tract.

 In men, the infection usually is symptomatic, with dysuria and a discharge from the penis.
 Untreated chlamydial infection in men can spread to the epididymis.